 - Drawing connecting lines between points within one or more quadrants

 - Inscribing shorthand or marginalia within negative spaces

 - Marking or coloring within the central circle

 - Shading via different means (scribbling, crosshatching, or with colors)

 - Rotating a quadrant upon its own axis

 It's important to note that stenographers also often write (either in Royal Bysoncian, Sea Bysoncian or Voktlandish) in accompaniment with these symbols.
 The idea is for each stenographer to come up with a system of encoding that works for it.
 Eudastiphos Hand could thus be considered an amalgamate, interlingual cipher built from other Ashrian languages.

-In terms of Earth languages, this is most readily compared to Nsibidi.
+In terms of communication systems which exist on Earth, this is most readily compared to Nsibidi.